Treatment of Gunshot Wounds to Spine During Late 19th Century.

 Neurosciences (Brain & Spine)

 Protas, Matthew; Schumacher, Maia; Iwanaga, Joe; Yilmaz, Emre; Oskouian, Rod J; and Tubbs, R Shane, "Treatment of Gunshot Wounds to Spine During Late 19th Century."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 424.